Behaviour and rewards

 What this means on a practical level

-We will give every student a paper planner in September which will contain their timetable, space to record home learning, and a page for each week to record ARKS points and behavioural comments.
+Every student is issued with a planner in September which contains their timetable, space to record home learning, and a page for each week to record reward stamps and behavioural comments.

-Planners will support students to be more organised and will allow for clearer communication between home and school.
-Students will be expected to bring their planner to school every day, and have it out on their desk in very lesson.
-They are a key part of our new approach.
+Planners support students to be well organised and allow for clearer communication between home and school.
+Students are expected to bring their planner to school every day and have it out on their desk in very lesson.
+They are a key part of Positive Discipline.

-We want to ensure that students are ready to learn in their lessons.
-Having the right equipment is key to this.
+Having the right equipment is key to ensuring that students are ready to learn in their lessons.
 Every student must have:

 - One black pen.

 - One purple pen.

-In essence, one stamp is for getting the basics right (being prepared and ready for learning); two stamps are for going beyond this (with their learning but also with how they treat others); three stamps are for going above and beyond (in and out of lessons).
+In each lesson, one stamp is awarded for getting the basics right and showing a good attitude to learning; two stamps are given to students showing an exceptional attitude to learning and maintaining high standards in lessons; three stamps are for going above and beyond (in and out of lessons).